Long Point, Ontario

 Long Point is a sand spit and medium-sized hamlet on the north shore of Lake Erie, part of Norfolk County in the province of Ontario, Canada.

-It is about 40 km long and is about 1 km across at its widest point.
+It is about 40 km long and about 1 km across at its widest point.
 Lake Erie lies to the south of Long Point, and Long Point Bay lies on the north side.
 The bay is subdivided into the Inner Bay and Outer Bay by a line that runs between Turkey Point to the north and Pottahawk Point to the south.
-Some of the towns along the bay's north shore include Port Rowan, Turkey Point and Port Dover.
+Some of the towns along the bay's north shore include Port Rowan, Turkey Point, and Port Dover.
 Long Point is north of and across the lake from Presque Isle and Erie, Pennsylvania.

 History

 Settlers from Europe began arriving in this area in 1790.
 After the American Revolution, many Loyalists began to settle here but after 1796, land was given to anyone who was capable of developing it.
 The first lighthouse was built in 1830.

 In the 19th century, a powerful storm cut an opening through the middle of Long Point.
 A lighthouse was built alongside the channel, which was the first of several on the point.
 The opening became known as "The Old Cut".
 The cut has since closed along the lakeshore, but boaters continue to use the northern portion to reach the bay, homes and cottages.

 During the mid-19th century some of local residents saw an opportunity to make easy money by "blackbirding."
 Blackbirders erected fake lighthouses during times of low visibility.
 Ships trying to enter the old cut would run aground.
 When the crew abandoned ship the blackbirders would loot the ship of cargo and other valuables.
 With law enforcement based in London, Ontario, these blackbirders would store their loot on the many hiding spots that Long Point offered.

 Abigail Becker on several occasions in the 19th century waded into stormy waters to save crew members of boats that had run aground.
 Long Point has caused many shipwrecks, with many of the wrecks located right off the tip of the point.
 More than 400 ships have sunk in an area called "The Lake Erie Quadrangle".

 Sport hunting was important after the Long Point Company purchased the Point in 1866 to facilitate this pursuit.
 Long Point Provincial Park was created in May 1921; by 1929, it was connected to the mainland by a new causeway.